IT

 About

-Paste an IPv4 or IPv6 address with CIDR (e.g., 192.168.1.10/24 or 2001:db8::1/64) and get the network address, first/last host, and total addresses instantly.
+Paste an IPv4 or IPv6 address with a CIDR prefix (e.g., 192.168.1.10/24 or 2001:db8::1/64) and get the network address, broadcast, first and last usable host, netmask, and total address count.
+IPv6 skips broadcast (the protocol doesn't have one) and shows the range size instead.

 FAQ